shahjash876/shahjash876/README.md

 - 👋 Hi, I’m @shahjash876
 - 👀 I’m interested in Data analytics and visulisations
-- 🌱 I’m a masters student majoring in information technology and analytics at Rutgers business school
 - 💞️ I’m looking to collaborate on Data analysis and forecasting projects
 - 📫 Feel free to reach me at shahjash876@gmail.com
 -